Russia strikes Kyiv as troops consolidate gains in the east

 Serhiy Haidai, governor of the Luhansk region that includes Sievierodonetsk, said Sunday that Russia was conducting intense airstrikes on the adjacent city of Lysychansk, destroying its television tower and seriously damaging a road bridge.

-There's very much destruction Lysychansk is almost unrecognisable, he wrote on Facebook.
+There's very much destruction Lysychansk is almost unrecognizable, he wrote on Facebook.

+Also Sunday, U.S. President Joe Biden said the United States and other Group of Seven leading economies intend to announce a ban on imports of gold from Russia.
+They hope that measure will further isolate Russia economically over its invasion of Ukraine.

+Senior Biden administration officials said gold is Moscow's second largest export after energy, and that banning imports would make it more difficult for Russia to participate in global markets.

 In 100 bail orders: 'Videos' used for arrest in 44; 32 of these failed ...22 Feb 2021 7:11 PM GMT